 JULY 11-14 (Monday – Thursday)

 JULY 25-29 (Monday-Friday)

 For Foundational and Rising Readers, the Word Detectives program integrates specialized reading instruction with daily, engaging enrichment activities.
 Following registration, a review of each student’s records and a complete assessment are conducted to formulate a reading profile.
 Scores from assessments are used to create specialized instructional groups of similar skill profiles.

-During the half-day program, children participate in two instructional sessions designed to meet their specific learning needs.
-All students receive one hour of small group instruction in the RAVE-O program to develop their fluency skills and one hour of instruction in an evidence-based explicit phonics program such as Wilson or Orton Gillingham.
+During the half-day program, children participate in two instructional sessions designed to meet their learning needs.
+All students receive one hour of instruction in an evidence-based explicit phonics program such as Wilson or Orton Gillingham.
+During the second instructional session, students receive explicit instruction using components of the RAVE-O program to develop their fluency skills.
 Based on their learning profile, students may also receive explicit instruction in sight word recognition, reading comprehension, and/or support with written expression.